Yellow-Dog-Man/Renderite.Candidates/Candidates/the-forge.md

 - ⚠️C/C++

-**Shading language(s):** LIST OF SUPPORTED SHADING LANGUAGES
+**Shading language(s):** ❓

 **Rendering paths:**

 - 🗨️Forward++
-  - They mention this a lot and it's a bit unclear what it means.
+  - 📖They mention this a lot and it's a bit unclear what it means.
 It seems to be 3D tiled like clustered forward, but needs more research.

 **Graphics API's:**